ramstorm/midicloro/README.txt

 By David Ramström

 INTRODUCTION
 MIDIcloro adds MIDI clock, polyphonic chords, velocity and routing of channels to USB MIDI devices connected to a Raspberry Pi.
-It is also a 4-to-1 merger for USB MIDI devices.
-DIN MIDI can be used via a USB MIDI interface.
-The clock, chord and routing settings can be controlled in real-time via MIDI CC.
+Up to 4 input devices can be connected.
+The MIDI data from the inputs will be merged and sent to 1 output device.
+A USB MIDI interface can be used to connect devices with plain old MIDI connectors.
+The clock, chord, routing and velocity settings can be controlled in real-time via MIDI CC sent from the input devices.

 EXAMPLE USE-CASES: